Rich von Biberstein/Icon Sportswire

 ---|---|---|---|

 Dylan Crews (WAS Nationals): Following a year in which his former LSU counterpart won this award, Nationals outfielder Dylan Crews will look to go back-to-back with Paul Skenes.
 Washington took Crews with the second pick in the 2023 draft, and he broke into the Big Leagues last season.
 In 31 games, Crews hit .218 with a .641 OPS, but as he gets more comfortable in the majors, we will likely see the player we saw at LSU, who can drive the ball into the gaps.
-So far, though, Crews's struggles in the majors have continued in the early portion of the season, as he's hitting just .106 with a .120 wOBA.
+So far, though, Crews's struggles in the majors have continued into the early portion of the season, but he has started to show improvement recently.
+Overall, he is hitting .189 with a 58 wRC+ and five home runs.

 AL Winners